There is no business like the fashion business, especially when it comes to luxury.

 Angela Ahrends was one of the visionaries behind Burberry’s 121 Regent’s Street store in London.
 Mrs Ahrends was able to imagine a retail format that many deemed impossible.
-It comes with no surprise that she was then hired by Apple to lead the change into their retail store and to continue the tradition of radical innovation Apple is famous for.

 The rich experience provided by these stores, and their ability to become brand gateways, shows us why companies are using flagship stores as an entry strategy to foreign markets.

 This is an important aspect to consider, and we are addressing it in the next section of this post.

 3. Flagship stores as a foreign market entry method.

 Fashion retailers may find themselves torn between different possibilities when entering foreign markets.
 When addressing the opportunity to grow their business by entering new, foreign markets, retail managers can choose from a wide pool of strategic entry choices spanning from direct export to greenfield operations.
 This is a key decision in international marketing, and if you’re interested in reading more about it we discuss foreign market entry modes in greater detail in this article.